ducks23/CKA-Notes/chapter-2/note.md

 The operation that can be executed on the resource (creating a pod or deleting a service)

+---

 ### Creating a Subject

 In the context of RBAC, you can use a user account, service account, or a group as a subject.
-Users and Groups are not stored in etcd, the kubernetes database, and arent meant for processes running outside of the cluster.
+Users and Groups are not stored in etcd, the kubernetes database, and aren't meant for processes running outside of the cluster.
 Service Accounts exist as objects in kubernetes and are use by processes running inside the cluster